There could be multiple reasons why an order, which has been placed successfully, is not filled.

 For example:

-- when there is an extremely bad news, the scrip price might hit the lower circuit as there would be a lot of selling pressure.
+1. when there is an extremely bad news, the scrip price might hit the lower circuit due to a lot of selling pressure.
 There might not be enough buyers of the scrip and hence any sell order placed by you might not get filled.

-- Similarly when there is a good news, the price might hit the upper circuit as there would a lot of buying pressure.
+2. Similarly when there is a good news, the price might hit the upper circuit due to a lot of buying pressure.
 There might not be enough sellers of the scrip as everyone would be expecting for price to move further up.
 In this case, any buy order you place might got filled.

 The above scenarios are very common for penny stocks which have very low liquidity (very few people trading them)